-Investors, think tank representatives, and journalists are likely to attend if there has been good PR.
+Investors think tank representatives, and journalists are likely to attend if there have been good PR.

 Networking events are great places to mingle with potential collaborators and investors.
 You may have the opportunity to pitch an idea.
 At the very least, this setting will let you walk away with newly gained insights from other business professionals.

-Here is 4-step process to take your networking skills to the next level:
+Here is a 4-step process to take your networking skills to the next level:

-- Find a common topic to talk with people you meet
+- Find a common topic to talk about with people you meet

 - Create a human connection by emphasizing or appreciating their efforts or feedback